forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 Including a BLUF in your writing has two main benefits:
 1. The audience may take up the call to action or answer the question you have posed without requiring any additional context.
 If they do need the context, then you can still provide it later in the piece of writing.
 The purpose of professional writing is to drive action, not to be read.
 If the action was taken and it did not require additional time or effort, then the writing was successful.
 2. It primes the reader to understand what you are asking for.
 If you do not set the context up front, the reader will often have to reread once the question or call to action is made clear to understand.
 It is difficult to evaluate and understand what parts of a piece of writing are relevant until you have a lens with which to view the content.
-BLUF provides that lens
+BLUF provides that lens.

 ### Reducing complexity
 >I would have written a shorter letter, but I did not have the time.